WinVector/Examples/rebalance/rw_example_R.md

 In our case the supports of the bipartite components are `{({1,2}, {4, 5, 6}), ({3}, {7})}`.
-Our idea is to introduce variables that identify these support sets, as this would give the model the degrees of freedom needed to re-score these sets independtly and remove the compromises forcing the non-monotone change.
+Our idea is to introduce variables that identify these support sets, as this would give the model the degrees of freedom needed to re-score these sets independently and remove the compromises forcing the non-monotone change.

 ``` r